Expert Advice On Improving Your Home

 Cost of HVAC Installation and Maintenance in Clayton

-• Heat pump: Heat pumps work by circulating hot and cold air between your home and the outdoors.
-These systems don't generate heat or air conditioning themselves, and are better for more moderate climates.
-They may not be as effective during Clayton's hot summers.
+• Heat pump: Heat pumps transfer hot and cold air between your house and the outdoors.
+They don't create their own heating and cooling, so they work best in more mild climates and may not be as effective during Clayton's hot summers.

 • Packaged heating and air: Packaged HVAC systems are a practical choice for smaller houses.
 These systems have a single heating and cooling unit, normally located in a basement or attic.
 They're space-saving, energy-efficient, and easy to maintain.